Anuj1308/Path-Finding-Algorithm-visualisation/README.md

 ### 1. A* (A-Star) Algorithm
 The A* algorithm is a heuristic search algorithm that combines the benefits of Dijkstra's algorithm and greedy best-first search.
 It uses a heuristic function to guide the search, often leading to the shortest path.<br>
     i.
 Heuristic: Uses the Manhattan distance for estimating the cost.<br>
     ii.
-Optimality: Guarantees the shortest path.
+Optimality: Guarantees the shortest path.<br>
     iii.
 Best suited for: Cases where you want an efficient and accurate shortest path.
 ### 2. Dijkstra's Algorithm
 Dijkstra's algorithm is a graph search algorithm that finds the shortest path from the starting node to all other nodes.
-It does not use heuristics, making it a pure shortest-path algorithm.
+It does not use heuristics, making it a pure shortest-path algorithm.<br>
     i.
-Heuristic: None (guarantees shortest path by evaluating all possible paths). ii.
-Optimality: Guarantees the shortest path.
+Heuristic: None (guarantees shortest path by evaluating all possible paths).<br>
+    ii.
+Optimality: Guarantees the shortest path.<br>
     iii.
 Best suited for: Applications requiring the shortest path to every node, not just a specific endpoint.
 ### 3. Breadth-First Search (BFS)
 BFS is a simple, uninformed search algorithm that expands nodes layer by layer, exploring all neighbors of a node before moving on to the next layer.
-It guarantees the shortest path in an unweighted grid but is not optimal for weighted graphs.
+It guarantees the shortest path in an unweighted grid but is not optimal for weighted graphs.<br>
     i.
-Heuristic: None.
+Heuristic: None.<br>
     ii.
-Optimality: Guarantees the shortest path in unweighted graphs. iii.
+Optimality: Guarantees the shortest path in unweighted graphs.<br>
+    iii.
 Best suited for: Unweighted grids where you need the shortest path.
 ### 4. Depth-First Search (DFS)
 DFS is a basic graph traversal algorithm that explores as far down one branch as possible before backtracking.
-It does not guarantee the shortest path.
+It does not guarantee the shortest path.<br>
     i.
-Heuristic: None.
+Heuristic: None.<br>
     ii.
-Optimality: Does not guarantee the shortest path. iii.
+Optimality: Does not guarantee the shortest path.<br>
+    iii.
 Best suited for: Situations requiring a path (not necessarily the shortest) or for exploring connected components.

 ## Differences Between the Algorithms